basiralab/BGSR/README.md

 To evaluate our framework, we used leave-one-out cross validation strategy.

-To try our code, you can use: BGSR_demo.m
+To test our code, you can run: BGSR_demo.m

 # Acknowledgement

-We used the following codes from others as follows:
+We used the following codes:

 SIMLR code from https://github.com/BatzoglouLabSU/SIMLR/tree/SIMLR/MATLAB.